kevL/yata/ReadMe.txt

             are sorted.)

 click on the rowheads
-RMB - opens the contextmenu for single-row editing
+RMB - opens the context for single-row editing (This handles single-row editing
+      only - for multi-row editing see the Edit menu.)

 click on a table-cell
 LMB      - selects a cell or if already selected then starts the cell-editor, or